Yet-Another-Developers-Group/Rhapsody/README.md

 ## Developers
 This project is developed by the following members of the YADG:
-- Sumukh Prasad (SumukhPrasad) - JavaScript Frontend
+- Sumukh Prasad (@SumukhPrasad) - JavaScript Frontend
-- Anubhav Shyjesh (Physics-Phreak) - Python Backend
+- Anubhav Shyjesh (@Physics-Phreak) - Python Backend